 It’s no secret the traditional media landscape is changing – and rapidly.
 In response, brands, journalists, marketers and communicators are constantly adjusting how they operate.
-As PR professionals, navigating this swift evolution of the news industry means continually evaluating where – and how – consumers are being influenced most.
+As communications professionals, navigating this swift evolution of the news industry means continually evaluating where – and how – consumers are being influenced most.

 Due in part to a major shift from daily morning paper readers to digital news junkies, social media influencers are continuing to rub elbows with the traditional media crowd.
 As the two worlds collide, the ongoing rift between media and influencers is palpable.
 These tensions were notably amplified on a global platform when a round of Vogue editors recently slammed fashion influencers for sitting at the same table they claimed they hadn’t yet earned a seat at.
 Which begs the question – is there enough room for them both in this town?

-I’d argue the answer is “yes” here, but proceed with caution; know when it is appropriate to involve media and when to activate influencers on behalf of your client.
+We’d argue the answer is “yes” here, but proceed with caution; know when it is appropriate to involve media and when to activate influencers on behalf of your client.

-#Goals are everything
+Communications goals are everything

 As any good PR professional knows, media goals are core to strategic planning and the key to a successful media program or campaign.
 Is your client creating buzz for a big announcement?
 Is the directive to convert sales or move product for a new launch?
 Evaluate the opportunity that both media and influencers present as the carrier of your client’s message.
 A digital influencer marketing partnership certainly presents its benefits – messaging control, guaranteed coverage, bespoke content – but paid partnerships come with the inevitable caveat of a “sponsored by” brand mention (will this affect the integrity of the campaign?).
 Traditional media are trusted sources of news and information, giving client coverage a sense of credibility and often vast exposure across consumer households.